Flame Fuse

 Usage

-Instead of implementing callbacks, all behavior is added in the fuse
+Instead of overriding methods, behavior is composed in the fuse method by calling fuse* methods.

 class SpinningSquare extends RectangleComponent with Fuse {